emfcamp/Website/templates/about/live-in-vehicles.md

 ---
 # Live-in Vehicles

 Camper vans, caravans, trailer tents, and roof tents are allowed at EMF in the designated live-in vehicle areas.
 You must have a live-in vehicle ticket to bring one of these vehicles to EMF - you cannot stay in the main car park area.
+Unconverted vehicles without a roof tent will not be allowed to park on site.

 If your vehicle is an integral part of a village or installation please contact us in advance for permission to park it outside the live-in vehicle areas.